 Mixed-effects models can be used to capture within-group and between-group variation.
 These types of models are similar to panel data models in that both types of models allow for estimated coefficients to vary by individual (or cross-section) or over time period.
 Mixed-effects models differ from panel data models in that while panel data models focus on accounting for unobserved heterogeneity through the use of different intercepts for each cross-section or time-period, mixed-effects models allow for covariates to vary by group.
-The other key difference between panel data models have closedform, analytical solutions which can be solved via linear algebra.
+The other key difference between panel data models and mixedeffects models lies in the method of estimation.
+Panel data models have closed-form, analytical solutions which can be solved via linear algebra.
 In contrast, mixed models do not have closed-form, analytical solutions and thus must be solved by nonlinear numerical optimization (Croissant and Millo 2008).
-While general serial correlation and heteroskedasticity can be controlled for using feasible GLS (FGLS) in the panel data framework, the mixed effects framework allows for a more general specification of heteroskedasticity (such as allowing the variance to have nonlinear covariates) and within-group serial correlation (through the use of ARMA correlation structures).
+While general serial correlation and heteroskedasticity can be controlled for using feasible GLS (FGLS) in the panel data framework, the mixed effects framework allows for a more general specification of heteroskedasticity (such as allowing the variance to have nonlinear covariates) and withingroup serial correlation (through the use of ARMA correlation structures).

 The definition of "fixed effects" and "random effects" in the mixed models literature differ from that in the panel data literature.
-In the mixed effects literature, "fixed effects" refer to covariates whose coefficients do not vary by group (in other words, the β vector), whereas the "random effects" include any covariates, including the intercept, that do vary by group.
+In the mixed effects literature, "fixed effects" refer to covariates whose coefficients do not vary by group (in other words, the $\beta$ vector), whereas the "random effects" include any covariates, including the intercept, that do vary by group.
 The fixed effects are used to model the mean of the dependent variable, and the random effects are used to construct the variance-covariance matrix of the model (McCulloch and Searle 2001).
 Multilevel models can accommodate different levels of groupings in the same model.
 For example, a multilevel model for crash data could include coefficients or intercepts that can vary at the region, highway classification, and individual levels.
 With panel/longitudinal data, there are at minimum two